Fifth Avenue/53rd Street station: Renovation

 Design work was completed in 1983.
 The renovation was originally scheduled to be complete in December 1984 but was pushed back by two years.
-As part of the renovation, 400 ft rows of light boxes containing displays showing information about objects in nearby museums such as the Museum of Modern Art, as well as points of interest in the vicinity, were installed on each platform.
+As part of the renovation, 400 ft rows of light boxes containing displays showing information about objects in nearby museums such as the Museum of Modern Art (MoMA), as well as points of interest in the vicinity, were installed on each platform.
 The light boxes were designed by the project's graphic designers, Pentagram.
 The walls adjacent to each platform were redecorated with red and white tiles.
 In addition, to prevent water seepage and to reduce noise, double layered metal linings were installed in the station.
 Architectural writer Paul Goldberger criticized the new design, saying: "Despite the good, there is little to relate that station as a work of design either to the architecture of the surrounding neighborhood or to the tradition of the New York subway."

 In 1996, Ralph Fasanella's 1950 painting "Subway Riders" was installed outside fare control in the full-time mezzanine.
 It was the first oil painting installed in a subway station in New York City.
 Fasanella had donated it to the American Folk Art Museum on the condition that it stay permanently displayed in the subway under the MTA Arts & Design program, saying, "I'd rather have people see this painting in the subway than any museum."
 In 2014, "Subway Riders" was temporarily removed and placed in a traveling exhibition called "Self Taught Genius: Treasures From the American Folk Art Museum".